onekiloparsec/vuex-module-generator/README.md

 * `[list|create|read|update|swap|delete]SatelliteSuccess`
 * `[list|create|read|update|swap|delete]SatelliteFailure`

-which correspondingly update the `satelliteLoadingStatus` object property (with a boolean for `list` and `create` and the object id for the other.)
+which correspondingly updates the `satelliteLoadingStatus` object property (with a boolean for `list` and `create` and the object id for the other actions.)

 ...but also this mutation: